Adrian Horridge: Life and career

+In 1965, together with Ted Bullock, he published the two-volume “bible of invertebrate neurobiology”: Structure and Function in the Nervous System of Invertebrates.

+He received the Zoological Society of London Scientific Medal in 1968 for his work on the anatomy and physiology of nervous systems of invertebrates.

+He was elected a Fellow of the Royal Society in 1969 and to the Australian Academy of Science in 1971.
 In 2001 he was awarded a Centenary Medal "for service to Australian society in the biological sciences".

+In 1975, he served for three months as the Chief Scientist aboard the US Research Ship Alpha Helix in the Moluccas, working mainly on the eyes of deep-sea animals.
+On this trip his interest in Indonesian sailboats developed.
+He wrote two books and numerous articles on Indonesian canoes and sailing craft.

+In 2019, a very large virus, Megaklothovirus horridgei was named after him.

+Personal life

 Horridge was married for 59 years to Audrey (1930-2013), daughter of Rev. Harcourt Robert Henry Lightburne, vicar of St Mary's, Upchurch, Kent.
 She was a Girton College, Cambridge and Barnett House, Oxford graduate responsible for the Service for Overseas Students- coordinating over 30,000 nationwide- with the Australian Development Agency, and formerly a social planner with the National Capital Development Commission.
-Horridge has a son and four daughters.
+Horridge left a son and four daughters.